walbeck85/react-hogwild-vite/README.md

 pass information up to its parent component?
 Think about what needs to happen upon each index rerender.
 What if a user filters out un-greased pigs, and then wants the remaining pigs sorted by weight?

+The test suites will look for specific wording in labels or naming of html element attributes.
+You can take a peek in the test files in you're unsure why the test is not passing but your code looks right in browser.
+It could be you have an extra space, capitalization is different, or are missing some punctuation.

 Be sure to use good programming practices, such as clear variable names and single responsibility functions.
 React apps can quickly become tangled and hard